 - The press and community give the industry a fair go (there is less vilification of the seafood industry)

 - Industry developing relationships that prevent, resolve, and minimise issues as they occur (credits up our sleeve)

 Industry community engagement activities will contribute towards these long-term outcomes and broader goals through two impact pathways measured by this M&E Framework:

 The first pathway focuses on engagement with the wider community.
 This includes face-to-face activities with the general community like festivals, targeted face-to-face activities like school visits or sponsoring hospitality events, and online engagement including social media, websites, and press media.
-These activities will contribute to community hearing balanced messages about industry and moving them along the spectrum from being unsupportive to highly supportive of industry.
+These activities will contribute to the community hearing balanced messages about the industry and moving them along the spectrum from being unsupportive to highly supportive of the industry.

 The second pathway focuses on building relationships with key influencers such as teachers, politicians, and NGOs.
 Improved relationships and partnerships with these influencers will help to prevent, resolve, and minimise issues as they occur.

 Underlying all community engagement are the day-to-day operations of fishers and producers that “walk the talk” by showing respect for community values.
 For example, the work that industry does to operate sustainably and respect regulations.
 Where appropriate, this might include activities that bench-mark operations like gaining and maintaining accreditations or best-practice certifications.

 The M&E Framework is based on four higher-level learning and evaluation questions (referred to as ‘key evaluation questions’).
 Key evaluation questions are ‘big picture’ guiding questions that provide the scaffolding for monitoring and evaluation activities.
 Ultimately, these are questions that we want to answer, and to do this we need to collect various forms of information and make a judgement call on what it all means.
 These key evaluation questions are:

 - What has our community engagement achieved?
 (Effectiveness)